RyanKruse/Traveling-Salesman-Final-Project/README.md

 # Traveling Salesman Final Project
-In this final project, I apply the algorithms and data structures studied to solve a variation of the traveling salesman problem.
+In this project, I apply the algorithms and data structures studied to solve a variation of the traveling salesman problem.
 This program is designed to find the shortest route to deliver all packages while incurring the least number of miles.
 This program follows all simulation rules and meets the special requirements for all package deliveries.

 <p align="center">
 	<img src="supporting_files/Truck_1_Image.PNG"></img>